stumpapp/stump/README.md

 If you aren't sure where to start, I recommend taking a look at the [task board](https://github.com/users/aaronleopold/projects/2).
 This is where I track the broader development items for Stump.
 It is mostly for my own personal organization, but should still hopefully give you an idea of what needs work.

+You can also check out the [v0.1.0 milestone](https://github.com/aaronleopold/stump/milestone/1) for a more filtered list of major features planned for that 0.1.0 release.

 Some other good places to start:

 - Translation, so Stump is accessible to non-English speakers.